Lehrter-Lab/CGEM/ExtractingTimeseries.md

 source cgem_extract.sh
 ```

 This will write netCDF timeseries files to the `outputs` directory.
 The directory is ignored by git, so outputs may be written to the current working directory.
+A file `cgem_ts.txt` is created, and that passes the variables to the R script.

 ### Creating the plots